-Harvest employs an integrated approach to cash flow risk management strategies whereby the our cash flow from producing crude oil in western Canada is financially integrated with our requirement to purchase crude oil feedstock for our Downstream operations even though the crude oil produced in western Canada does not physically flow to our refinery in Newfoundland.
-As a result, our 2008 cash flow at risk is comprised of approximately 38,000 bbls/d of refined product price exposure, 77,000 bbls/d of refined product crack spread exposure and 77,000 Mcf/d of western Canadian natural gas price exposure.
+Harvest's cash flow risk management strategies are financially integrated reflecting the commodity price risk of our cash flow from producing crude oil in western Canada is financially offset by our requirement to purchase crude oil feedstock for our downstream operations even though the crude oil produced in western Canada does not physically flow to our refinery in Newfoundland.
+As a result, our 2009 cash flow at risk is comprised of approximately 33,000 bbls/d of refined product price exposure, 82,000 bbls/d of refined product crack spread exposure and 84,000 mcf/d of western Canadian natural gas price exposure.